mrankitarya/ADDED-AES/README.md

 - **Incorrect Password or Salt**: Ensure the same password and salt are used for decryption.
 - **Library Errors**: Install dependencies using `pip install pycryptodome`.

 ---

-## License
-This project is for educational purposes.
-Use responsibly and ensure compliance with your organization's policies.

----

-## Contact
-For any issues or queries, please contact:
-- **Email**: your.email@example.com
-- **Phone**: +1234567890

----